Draj06/documents/docs/doc1.md

 ## Overview

-IOP is the Internet Offload Processor, the one-chip solution that integrates MCU and Hardwired TCP/IP cores.
+IOP is the Internet Offload Processor, the one-chip solution that integrates MCU and Hardwired TCP/IP cores.afdghhj

 ## Product Family